NorthernDemon/Distributed-Hash-Table/README.md

 Introduction
 -------

-Distributed Hash Table with Data Partitioning forms a ring topology with nodes and items.
+Distributed Hash Table with Data Partitioning and Concurrent Replication inspired by [Amazon Dynamo](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).

+Server nodes form a ring topology with items and nodes put in ascending order.
+Each node is responsible for items, falling into the space between current node inclusively and predecessor node exclusively.

+Client can get/update item from any node in the ring, even if coordinator node does not have item itself.

-Application is build on top of Java RMI, which is an object-oriented equivalent of remote procedure calls (RPC).
+Application is build on top of [Java RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation), which is an object-oriented equivalent of remote procedure calls ([RPC](http://en.wikipedia.org/wiki/Remote_procedure_call)).

 ####Features
     - server node can join or leave the ring